Scissr/scissr-docs/roadmap/v0-1/index.md

 	}

 ###<a name="multiple-fields"></a>Multiple fields
-You can specify multiple fields for the generation by delimiting them with a comma (,).
+You can specify multiple fields for the generation by delimiting them with the comma operator (,).

 Given: